-In this article, I will discuss my personal experience with Cognitive Behavioural Therapy (CBT), after being referred for feelings of anxiety and depression.
+In this article, I will discuss my personal experience with Cognitive Behavioural Therapy (CBT) after being referred for feelings of anxiety and depression.
 But first, you may be wondering what is cognitive behavioural therapy, and who is it suitable for?
 The NHS states that “Cognitive Behavioural Therapy (CBT) is a talking therapy that can help you manage your problems by changing the way you think and behave”.
-It’s recommended for the treatment of anxiety and behaviour, but also works for personality difficulties, alcoholism and other mental health problems.
+It’s recommended for the treatment of anxiety and behaviour but also works for personality difficulties, alcoholism and other mental health problems.

 In my case, I first went to talk to my GP about my symptoms (low mood, anxiety, crying a lot), which started after a sudden loss in my family.
 I knew that it was normal to feel different during the grieving process.
-However, several months later I was feeling worse and worse, and so it was time to seek help.
+However, several months later, I was feeling worse and worse, so it was time to seek help.

 How is it to have CBT Psychotherapy?

 I was also given a handout so I could learn more about CBT.
-We did exercises in-session to help me understand why I felt the way I did.
+We did exercises in session to help me understand why I felt the way I did.
 My psychotherapist also helped me see how my thoughts affected my behaviours.
 I was also asked to keep a daily ‘thought diary’, writing down what the thought was, how it made me feel physically/emotionally, and how I could approach the situation the next time this particular thought popped up in my head, for a more positive outcome.
 One tip which I still use today when I start feeling anxious or nervous about a situation is to ask myself.
 ‘What’s the worst that can happen?’
-Just writing down all the possible outcomes usually makes me realise the situation is not as bad I thought!
+Writing down all the possible outcomes usually makes me realise the situation is not as bad as I thought!

 What are the benefits of CBT?